bcharlier/HMMA238/Windows/ssh_for_windows.md

 ----

 ## Testing your SSH key with Windows

+One quick way to test your ssh connection is described [here](https://docs.github.com/en/github/authenticating-to-github/testing-your-ssh-connection)

+You might also want to test your ssh key by actually creating a remote repository and interacting with it.
+If so, then you can follow these steps :

 - Create a new repository :
   - On your GitHub main page, that should be located here : `https://github.com/YourUserName`, click on **Repositories**.